wikid24/ffxiv_mmd_tools_helper/README.md

 # this is a fork of Hogarth-MMD's [mmd_tools_helper](https://github.com/Hogarth-MMD/mmd_tools_helper), updated to be compatible with FFXIV Models and Blender 2.8+.
 It's a work in progress.

 Purpose of this tool is for EVERYONE in FFXIV to start exporting their favorite FFXIV characters to MMD so we can all make memes of dancing and music videos with as little effort as possible.
-Once I get this tool working, tutorials on how to export FFXIV characters to MMD will come.
+Once I get this tool out of alpha, tutorials on how to export FFXIV characters to MMD will come.

 ------------